Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/auto-generated-specs.md

 * Dev Portal enabled for all workspaces that need auto-generated specifications

-For more information, see the [Kong Brain and Kong Immunity Installation and Configuration Guide](/enterprise/{{page.kong_version}}/brain-immunity/install-configure).
+For more information, see the [Kong Brain and Kong Immunity Installation and Configuration](/enterprise/{{page.kong_version}}/brain-immunity/install-configure) topic.

 ### Setup